MartijnDingemans/delayed_reactant_labeling/README.rst

 iv) perform multiple analyses of a system from different starting positions and,
 v) visualize the model in different ways.

-Detailed documentation is available in the docs/build/html folder, which can be downloaded.
+Detailed documentation is available from https://delayed-reactant-labeling.readthedocs.io/en/latest/index.html and in the docs/build/html folder, which can be downloaded.
 The html files can be opened in any browser.